wswebcreation/wdio-multiple-cucumber-html-reporter/README.md

 import multipleCucumberHtmlReporter from 'wdio-multiple-cucumber-html-reporter';

 After((scenarioResult)=>{
-    // Here it is added to a failed step, but each time you call `browser.saveScreenshot()` it will automatically bee added to the report if (scenarioResult.result.status === Status.FAILED) {
+    if (scenarioResult.result.status === Status.FAILED) {
         // It will add the screenshot to the JSON multipleCucumberHtmlReporter.attach(browser.saveScreenshot(), 'image/png');